espcarlo27-byte/jce-cyber-lab/issues-and-resolutions/sim-002-dns-tunneling.md

 **Validation:**
 After confirming the presence of DNS data and identifying usable fields, DNS tunneling activity could be queried and analyzed in Splunk.
 This enabled further detection tuning and correlation efforts.

+**Lessons Learned:**
+> Ingested data is only valuable when it is parsed, normalized, and searchable.

 ---